ucgmsim/nzgmdb/wiki/Home.md

 ![](images/pipeline.png)

 # File Structure
-Below explain the file structure of the current NZGMDB after a successful run of the pipeline.
+The section below explains the file structure of the current NZGMDB after a successful run of the pipeline.
 This will also go over filename conventions.

 ## Top Level
 The top level has 4 folders: